unjs/giget/README.md

 ✔ Fast cloning using tarball gzip without depending on local `git` and `tar` commands or downloading history.

-✔ Works online to clone latest version with offline fallback.
+✔ Works online and offline with disk cache support.

 ✔ Support extracting with a subdir.